Skip to main content

 Standard Disclosure Disclosure Title Location

-GRI 3-3 Management of material topics
+GRI 3-3 Management of topics

-See our Climate Change & Greenhouse Gas Emissions issue brief.
+See our Efficiency & Emissions issue brief.

 GRI 305-1 Direct (Scope 1) GHG emissions